o11y-weekly/o11y-weekly.github.io/2023-11-16_Meet_Vector/README.md

 Instead of using an external standard, vector has a internal protocol which can create incompatibility and [OTLP integration issues](https://github.com/vectordotdev/vector/issues/1444#issuecomment-1704040812).

-It seems that log and metrics are really well integrated but tracing has a limited support and only available for datadog since the only trace sink available is the [datadog traces sink](https://vector.dev/docs/reference/configuration/sinks/datadog_traces/).
+It seems that logs and metrics are really well integrated from the transformation point of view but tracing has a limited support and only available for datadog since the only trace sink available is the [datadog traces sink](https://vector.dev/docs/reference/configuration/sinks/datadog_traces/).

 Again, 3 protocols has to be synced (vector, datadog and OTLP) which is a complex problem when there is alignment issues.